With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCommunity Behavioral Health is a mental health facility in Hamilton, OH, located at 820 South Martin Luther King Boulevard, 45011 zip code area.
-Community Behavioral Health provides partial hospitalization/day treatment and outpatient treatment.
-Community Behavioral Health provides dialectical behavior therapy, individual psychotherapy and group therapy to young adults and adults.
+Community Behavioral Health provides outpatient treatment and partial hospitalization/day treatment.
+Community Behavioral Health provides group therapy, individual psychotherapy and couples/family therapy to young adults and adults.
 Community Behavioral Health also supports clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services offered by Community Behavioral Health consist of vocational rehabilitation services, psychosocial rehabilitation services and supported housing.
+Additional services offered by Community Behavioral Health consist of vocational rehabilitation services, family psychoeducation and education services.

-Learn MoreTransitional Living Tap is a mental health clinic in Hamilton, OH, located at 2052 Princeton Road, 45011 zip code area.
+Learn MoreTransitional Living Tap is one of mental health facilities in Hamilton, Ohio, located at 2052 Princeton Road, 45011 zip code.
 Transitional Living Tap provides outpatient treatment.
-Transitional Living Tap offers psychotropic medication, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Transitional Living Tap provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
 Transitional Living Tap also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered at Transitional Living Tap include court-ordered outpatient treatment and case management.
+Additional services provided at Transitional Living Tap include court-ordered outpatient treatment and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.